Putin’s Allies Are Now Slamming the War Right to His Face

 Support for Russia’s war has never been certain.
 China has not explicitly endorsed the war in Ukraine, although Beijing previously suggested that it believes the United States is the main instigator of the war, echoing Kremlin talking points.
 The White House has raised concerns about China supporting Russia during the invasion and indicated early in the war that there would be consequences if China went too far.

-Since, the State Department has characterized China’s efforts to not run afoul of the United States while also not outright attacking Russia as verbal and “geopolitical gymnastics” as it tries to “avoid criticizing Russia’s war against Ukraine…openly.”
+Since then, the State Department has characterized China’s efforts to not run afoul of the United States while also not outright attacking Russia as verbal and “geopolitical gymnastics” as it tries to “avoid criticizing Russia’s war against Ukraine… openly.”

 India, a top recipient of Russian arms, has worked to toe the line carefully as well.
 In recent months, as Russia has faced sanctions over the invasion, India has made efforts to make more equipment domestically, according to Reuters.

-For Putin, the criticism is just the latest in a series of critiques that have been lobbed his way as his forces have begun retreating from key territories in as Ukrainian armed forces run successful counteroffensives.
+For Putin, the criticism is just the latest in a series of critiques lobbed his way as his forces have begun retreating from key territories while Ukrainian armed forces run successful counteroffensives.
 Ministers from Moscow and St. Petersburg have said he needs to step down.
 Ramzan Kadyrov, a Putin ally in Chechnya, has suggested he thinks Putin needs to change his tactics in the war.
 Putin himself has recently canceled a key meeting with Russian military advisers.